Coo29/cryptid-forums/readme.md

         flask db migrate -m "whatever message you want"

         flask db upgrade

-- To migrate databases (if a major change in the python code is done) run in the project folder:

-######
-        flask db migrate -m "whatever message you want"

-        flask db upgrade

 that should be it! if you have any issues contact me on discord. my username is coo29.